mui/mui-x/docs/data/introduction/licensing/licensing.md

 This is [the relevant clause in the EULA.](https://mui.com/legal/mui-x-eula/#required-quantity-of-licenses)

-## License key installation
+## License key

-When you purchase a commercial license, you'll receive a license key by email.
-This key removes all watermarks and console warnings.
+By purchasing a commercial license, you should get a license key by email that removes all watermarks and console warnings.

 :::warning
 Orders placed after **May 13, 2022** come with a license key by default that is only compatible with MUI X from `v5.11.0` and upwards.